Japanese battleship Yamato: Cultural significance

 In 2005, the Yamato Museum was opened near the site of the former Kure shipyards.
-Although intended to educate on the maritime history of post Meiji-era Japan, the museum gives special attention to its namesake; the battleship is a common theme among several of its exhibits, which includes a section dedicated to Matsumoto's animated series.
+Although intended to educate on the maritime history of post Meiji era Japan, the museum gives special attention to its namesake; the battleship is a common theme among several of its exhibits, which includes a section dedicated to Matsumoto's animated series.
 The centrepiece of the museum, occupying a large section of the ground floor, is a 26.3 m long model of Yamato (1:10 scale).

-Later that year, Toei released a 143-minute movie, Yamato, based on a book by Jun Henmi, to commemorate the 60th anniversary of the end of World War II; Tamiya released special editions of scale models of the battleship in conjunction with the film's release.
-Based on a book of the same name, the film is a tale about the sailors aboard the doomed battleship and the concepts of honour and duty.
+In 2005, Toei released a 143-minute movie, Yamato, based on a book by Jun Henmi, to commemorate the 60th anniversary of the end of World War II; Tamiya released special editions of scale models of the battleship in conjunction with the film's release.
+The film is a tale about the sailors aboard the doomed battleship and the concepts of honour and duty.
 The film was shown on more than 290 screens across the country and was a commercial success, taking in a record 5.11 billion yen at the domestic box office.

-The 2019 Japanese film The Great War of Archimedes (アルキメデスの大戦, Archimedes no Taisen) based on a manga by Norifusa Mita tells the story of a dispute within the Japanese Navy over whether to fund the construction of aircraft carriers or a new battleship that would become Yamato.
-The film begins with the sinking of Yamato and ends with its commissioning.